ychalier/l2t/README.md

 #### Library building

 Then a library is built by the program.
 By default, it is stored in `library.json`.
 The amount of data stored is set by the `FETCH_AMOUNT` parameter in the config file.
-The library does not update itself.
-So if you want to refresh it, just delete the file and a new one will be generated.
+The library does update itself, but only to fetch new posts on Reddit.
+So if you want to fully refresh it (including YouTube statistics for example), just delete the file and a new one will be generated.

 ## development